 |Academics||University Research||University Outreach||Diversity||Institutional Research and Assessment|

-When developing its recruitment strategy, the search committee must be mindful of the University’s commitment to recruit the best faculty available and a faculty that is diverse.
+When developing a recruitment strategy, the search committee must be mindful of the University’s commitment to recruit the best faculty available and a faculty that is diverse.
 The search committee should familiarize itself with the department’s minority recruitment plan to ensure that the strategies and activities outlined in that plan are fully incorporated into the recruitment plan for the position.

 The recruitment strategy that is developed must be sufficiently broad based to reasonably expect that qualified women and minorities will be made aware of the position availability and encouraged to apply for the position.
 It is expected that contact will be made with traditionally black colleges and universities, as well as with major institutions graduating the highest numbers of minority (including black, Asian, Hispanic, and other) doctoral students, with terminal degree programs in the discipline being recruited.